jonathanyeh0723/OpenVINO_People_Counter_App/README.md

 By leveraging inference engine with a DNN model (pre-trained), this solution can detect people within a designated area by displaying a bounding box over them.

-Concretely, the main functions of the counter are:
+Specifically, the main functions of the counter are:

 - Counting number of people in a current frame.
 - Calculating the duration that a person is in the frame.